Themis3000/drone_sim/readme.md

+This is the physics rework branch.
+Although my own programmed in physics are still not totally operational, I've decided to completely start over.
+I wanted to first take a stab at this before doing any research at all about drone physics, which I've had little success with getting working correctly.
+However, I have had lots of success in the way of having fun.
+Now I think it's time to stop speculating on how drone physics work and actually learn it and implement it correctly though.

 # Web based drone sim
 #### Note: Still under development in a non-working state
 This will soon be a drone flight simulator that will run completely in your browser!
 I am using babylon.js as my 3d engine of choice, and I am also using webpack as my bundler of choice.